 Clearly, it takes many more cycles to perform an apparently simple addition of two plain integers than it would in a compiled C program.
+Instead of a + b; being compiled to - a + b.

-Instead of compiled to the special bytecode for the message #+, which is implemented in the VM as bytecode 176 and presented here in pidgin C code -
+ADD Result, Rarg1, Rarg2 which takes an ARM cpu a single cycle, we have compiled to the special bytecode for the message #+, which is implemented in the VM as bytecode 176 and presented here in pidgin C code - case 176: / bytecodePrimAdd / t1 = (int)(stackpointer - (1 4));